Oceania Ecosystem Services Forum 2019

 - Plenaries: feature inspiring and up-coming leaders as keynote speakers and panel participants!

 - Presentation Sessions: opportunities for high quality natural and social science researchers, practitioners and decision makers from all sectors to orally present their work.
+Presentation Guidelines can be found here.

 - Workshops: a setting for courses, training or stakeholders to discuss technical topics and engage in active exchanges of ideas and expertise.